Local Exchange-Correlation Potentials by Density Inversion in Solids: Results and Discussion

-In contrast to the KS orbitals which are density optimal\cite{Kohn_Nobel_Lecture_1999}, the HF orbitals are energy optimal in the sense they optimise the Slater determinant $\Phi_\mathrm{HF}$ that minimises the HF energy functional.
+Per the discussion in section \ref{subsection:total_energies_theory}, the KS orbitals are density optimal\cite{Kohn_Nobel_Lecture_1999} in contrast to the HF orbitals, which are energy optimal giving the minimising Slater determinant $\Phi_\mathrm{HF}$ of the HF energy functional.
 The (unconstrained) minimisation of the HF functional yields single-particle equations which contain a non-local potential in the form of the Fock exchange operator

 In a wider sense HF together with hybrid DFAs can be considered within a GKS scheme wherein the GKS equations are single-particle equations with a non-local exchange potential as part of the full XC potential $\op{v}{\mathrm{xc}}{\mathrm{GKS}}$.
 Alternatively, these DFAs can be considered within a KS scheme with a local XC potential $\ksxc{}$ but due to the orbital dependence, one cannot evaluate Eq. \eqref{eq:xc_pot_defn} directly and instead the OEP method must be used.
+A similar LXC (more accurately, local exchange-only) potential can be obtained by inversion of the HF density, which, following the terminology of Hollins \textit{et al.}, we will refer to as the local Fock exchange\cite{Hollins_LFX_2017} (LFX) potential $\vlfx\equiv\vlxcdfa{HF}$.